Title – The Jewel

 I said in my review of The Woman in Black and other Ghost Stories that it put me into a horrible reading slump.
 The Jewel bought me out of it within the first few chapters.

 The story was a little confusing at the start.
-Not a lot is explained straight away but as you get further into the book you get more information.
+Not a lot is explained straight away but as you 12167419_10156039943770018_80680575_nget further into the book you get more information.
 I’m still confused why the royals can’t have their own kids though.
 But then something came out toward the end of the book about the surrogates that’s confusing too.
 I’m hoping more will be explained in The White Rose.

 I really liked the world in The Jewel.
 Not so much the part where the rights of the surrogates are taken away from them, the way they’re treated by the people who buy them and that they lose their names!
 I’m not sure I’ve ever read a book like it before.